veljkoilic/various-hacky-projects/README.md

-## Background Changer Script
+## Message spammer
-Python script that changes the background to a scary image and prevents setting a different image while the script is running.
+Python script that, after a small delay, types out text from spam-text.txt line by line, hitting enter after each line.